rakibhussain-developer/portfolio/README.md

 ---

-👨‍💻 Author
+## 👨‍💻 About ThemeDokan

-Distributed by ThemeDokan.

-This template is provided for educational, personal, and commercial use in accordance with the applicable license terms.
+**ThemeDokan** is a digital marketplace for website templates and development resources.

+We provide:

+- 🎨 Ready-made Website Templates
+- 🛒 WordPress Themes & Plugins
+- 📜 PHP & Laravel Scripts
+- 🚀 Landing Page Templates
+- 💼 Portfolio Website Templates
+- 🏢 Business & Agency Website Solutions
+- 🛍️ E-commerce Website Development
+- 🌐 Custom Website Design & Development

+Whether you're a freelancer, business owner, or agency, ThemeDokan helps you launch professional websites quickly and affordably.

 🌐 Website: https://themedokan.com

 ---

+## 📄 License

+Please review the applicable license terms before redistributing or reselling this template.

+---

-⭐ Support
+## ⭐ Support

-If you find this template helpful, consider giving the repository a ⭐ Star on GitHub.
+If you find this template helpful, consider giving this repository a **⭐ Star** on GitHub.

 © ThemeDokan.
 All rights reserved.